-Dear 4-H Members, Leaders, and Parents:
+Dear 4-H Family:

-The 2025 4-H Fair Book is provided to assist you in preparing for this year's 4-H Fair.
-It identifies the 4-H projects that may be exhibited, their various classes, and the rules and regulations governing the exhibition.
+This book is provided to assist you in preparing for this year's 4-H shows.
+It identifies the 4-H projects that may be exhibited, their various classes, and the rules and regulations governing their exhibition.
 Please read it thoroughly and carefully to prevent any misunderstanding or potential disappointment.
-The general rules and regulations at the beginning of the book and the specific regulations under each project are important.

 The purpose of the Wayne County 4-H shows is to provide youth participants with the opportunity to accomplish the following objectives: